madalinabuzau/cs231n-convolutional-neural-networks-solutions/README.md

 * CS231n Winter 2016
 * CS231n Spring 2017

+The Spring 2017 solutions use both deep learning frameworks: TensorFlow and PyTorch.

 You can find the course notes [here](http://cs231n.github.io/).

 Here you can find the lecture videos for the CS231n Winter 2016 course: